 1. Get a Good Night’s Sleep

-For me, that means being in bed between 9-10pm, and my body will naturally wake up 8-9 hours later.
+For me, that means being in bed between 9 and 10pm.
+My body will naturally wake up 8-9 hours later.
 I can assure you that I am not a morning person, and it’s a struggle to get up.
 But being consistent with my bedtimes has made a world of difference!

 2. Set an Alarm Away From Your Bed

 If you’ve gotten a good night’s sleep and are in a habit of doing it, there’s a good chance that your body will naturally wake up.
-But if it doesn’t, you have to make sure that you’re forcing yourself to get out of bed and avoiding the snooze button.
+But if it doesn’t, you have to make sure that you’re forcing yourself to get out of bed and avoid the snooze button.

 By setting an alarm that is away from your bed, you will have to get up to turn it off.
-A word to the wise: after doing this, you have to get up and do something else like use the bathroom, go into the kitchen and turn on the coffeemaker, etc. If you go back to bed, you’ll fall asleep.
+A word to the wise: after doing this, you have to get up and do something else like use the bathroom, go into the kitchen to turn on the coffeemaker, etc. If you go back to bed, you’ll fall asleep.

 3. Create Incentives to Run

 Sometimes, to get motivated, we need extra incentives to get up and get going.
 Figure out what motivates you the most.
 Maybe you’re an extrovert and love hanging out with people.
 So schedule morning runs with friends.
 That could be a good motivator to get you up.

 Maybe you like making to-do lists and checking them off.
 If so, training plans can be really helpful.
 I like putting a checkmark on my calendar every day that I run.
 I’m motivated to get as many check marks as possible.
 This is like Jerry Seinfeld’s productivity hack of don’t break the chain.

 You might also consider weekly rewards for your morning runs if you’re motivated by food or some material item.
 For example, maybe if you’ve run 4 days a week, you allow yourself to go to your favorite bakery and get a treat after your Saturday morning long run.